Milk Matters: Dairy Milk Just One of Many Options Available

 But take a trip to the grocery store, and you’ll soon discover the traditional dairy or cow’s milk being promoted in the Milk Life commercial, isn’t the only milk option available anymore.

-In fact, with a growing interest in organic foods, non-dairy options, food allergies, and vegetarian diets, there’s at least seven non-dairy milks you can drink, in addition to dairy milk.
+In fact, with a growing interest in organic foods, non-dairy options, food allergies, and vegetarian diets, there's at least seven non-dairy milks you can drink, in addition to dairy milk.
+View our list below and learn about some of the different types of milk.

 1. Dairy milk.
 Traditional cow’s milk.